1983: Doors Open

-Life Network opened the doors of its first center in 1983.
-At that time, the 1973 Roe V. Wade decision, which legalized abortion on demand for any reason at any stage of development, had been in place for a decade.
+Life Network’s mission to value life and transform lives began in 1983, when we opened the doors of our first center.
+At that time, the 1973 Roe v.
+Wade decision, which legalized abortion on demand for any reason at any stage of development, had been in place for a decade.
 Both the population, and abortions, were steadily escalating in Colorado Springs.

 Known then as Bethany Crisis Pregnancy Services, our first office was located in Village 7 Presbyterian Church.
-Village 7, and individuals from other local churches, provided financial support and volunteers.
-One year later, that little center had served three hundred and fifty young women.
+Individuals from Village 7 and other local churches provided financial support and volunteers.
+One year later, that little center had served 350 young women.

 The name changed to Colorado Springs Pregnancy Center (CSPC) in 1987 to better reflect its mission, and that remains the name for both of Life Network’s pregnancy centers today.
 As the ministry grew over the next several years, new programs were developed to more effectively meet patients’ needs.